Key takeaways

 Dispute resolution and governing law

-If your OEM process is overseas, this clause is non-negotiable.
-It decides which country's laws apply, which courts (or arbitration bodies) have authority, and even which language will be used to interpret the contract.
+If your OEM is overseas, this clause is non-negotiable.
+It decides which country's laws apply, which courts or arbitration bodies have authority, and even which language will be used to interpret the contract.

-For example, Chinese courts often won’t enforce contracts governed by foreign law and they prefer the Chinese version of the contract as the legally binding one.
-If your agreement isn’t drafted accordingly, you may have no enforceable recourse.
+Chinese courts, for example, often won't enforce contracts governed by foreign law — and they prefer the Chinese version of the contract as the legally binding one.
+If your agreement isn't drafted accordingly, you may have no enforceable recourse.

-For a real-world example, take a look at Dell’s OEM agreement here.
+For a real-world example, take a look at Dell's published OEM agreement to see how a large enterprise structures these terms in practice.

 Best practices for drafting an effective OEM agreement